 - Soda and tea can both contain caffeine.

 For a final assessment, I ask students to choose three or four of the ways to include commas and use them in writing.
 I acknowledge with students that the writing might feel forced, but the practice will help students remember comma use.
-If I have not used the pictures with commas activity, I might use that as a final assessment.
+If I have not used the pictures with commas activity (or I’m looking for how to teach commas in a fun way), I might use that as a final assessment.
 With any grammar lesson plan, a variety of tools will reach more students.
 As you work with students, intentionally connect grammar to writing for extra support.

 Would you like to download the free comma usage worksheet?
+It’ll get you started with how to teach commas.
 Sign-up below, and I’ll send you the ten ways commas are used in writing.